okayasl/runn/readme.md

 ## 🤝 Contributing

-We welcome all contributions!
+Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for:

 - Issue templates and PR guidelines
 - Code style (rustfmt, Clippy) and testing (`cargo test`)